 This type of blob is also made up of blocks, but these are designed explicitly for append operations.
 With append blobs, users can easily log data from virtual machines.
 These blobs are composed of several different blocks, with each block storing up to 4MB of data.
 Each append blob is adept at holding up to 50,000 blocks.
 Hence, the storage of each append blob can go up to 200GB.

 These types of blobs store random access (read and write) files that can go up to 8 TiB in size.
 Page blobs are optimized to store VHD (Virtual Hard Drive) files.
-These blobs can also serve as storage disks for Azure virtual machines.
+These blobs can also serve as storage disks for Azure virtual desktop & virtual machines.

 Blob storage is categorized into three tiers.
 Make sure you select the right one when creating the storage account.